stepchowfun/typical/README.md

 struct device {
     hostname: string = 0
-    unstable ip_address: device_ip_address = 1
+    asymmetric ip_address: device_ip_address = 1
     optional owner: email.address = 2
 }
 ```

-The rule, if present, is either `optional` or `unstable`.
+The rule, if present, is either `optional` or `asymmetric`.
 The absence of a rule indicates that the field is required.

 The name is a human-readable identifier for the field.
 It's used to refer to the field in code, but it's never encoded on the wire and can be safely renamed at will.
 The size of the name does not affect the size of the encoded messages, so be as descriptive as you want.